KenoLabs/multi-languages/desc/multi-languages-desc-en.md

 Please, note that locale fields cannot be removed apart from their main multilingual field.
 To do this, you need to either remove the selection of the `Multi-Language` checkbox on the main field editing page or remove the main multilingual field from the system as it is described above.

 > Please, note that if the "Multi-Languages" module is deactivated and/or removed from the system, *main* multilingual fields for the configured entities remain together with their values, but their *locale* fields and values disappear.
 Also, these fields lose their multilingual character (the `Multi-Language` checkbox is removed).
 When the module is activated again, all the multilingual fields and their values are restored.
 However, re-installing the module leads to restoring only locale fields, but not their values.
-The exception is multilingual fields of the`Varchar` type – their values are also restored for locale fields.
+The exception is multilingual fields of the`Varchar` type â€“ their values are also restored for locale fields.

 ### Access Rights